Grammar induction: Learning models

 The simplest form of learning is where the learning algorithm merely receives a set of examples drawn from the language in question: the aim is to learn the language from examples of it (and, rarely, from counter-examples, that is, example that do not belong to the language).

 However, other learning models have been studied.
 One frequently studied alternative is the case where the learner can ask membership queries as in the exact query learning model or minimally adequate teacher model introduced by Angluin.

 Methodologies

 There is a wide variety of methods for grammatical inference.
 Two of the classic sources are Fu (1977) and Fu (1982).
 Duda, Hart & Stork (2001) also devote a brief section to the problem, and cite a number of references.
 The basic trial-and-error method they present is discussed below.
 For approaches to infer subclasses of regular languages in particular, see Induction of regular languages.
 A more recent textbook is de la Higuera (2010), which covers the theory of grammatical inference of regular languages and finite state automata.
 D'Ulizia, Ferri and Grifoni provide a survey that explores grammatical inference methods for natural languages.

+Induction of probabilistic grammars

+There are several methods for induction of probabilistic context-free grammars.